gerardpslowey/python_command_line_programmes/README.md

 		#	  dir 'directory'	 #
 		##########################

-To simply view what the current directory stores enter 'dir' followed by no directory.
+To simply view what the current directory stores, enter 'dir' followed by no directory.

 However if we are in the 'Documents' Directory and we want to view the files in the 'Downloads' directory for example,
-	- We enter the path of the Downloads folder, usually it will look something like this.
+	- We enter the path of the Downloads folder, usually it will look something like this. dir /home/user/Downloads
-		/home/user/Downloads

 -----------------------------------